 Click on “Create” and wait for it.
 It might take 1 or 2 minutes to complete.

 Configure Notification Hub

 Once the notification hub is created, select it e.g from “All Resources”.
 Within “Manage”, select “Notification Services”.
 You’ll find a list with all available notification services like Apple Push Notification Service (APNS).
 Don’t worry that Googles Notification Service is still listed as “Google Cloud Messaging (GCM)”, it’s nevertheless working find with the new Firebase Cloud Messaging (FCM).
 So click on “Google (GCM)”.

 There is only one input field now: API Key.
 To find the API key, go back to Firebase.
 Click on the settings cog and select “Project settings”.
 On the new window, open the “Cloud Messaging” tab.
 There you will find a server key, a legacy server key and a sender id.
 Copy the whole server key which spans 3 lines.
 Take care: Sometimes the website does not show the full key!
 So it’s important to make sure the whole key is shown (no points … at the end), therefore it’s advised to use the “Copy to Clipboard” icon which will appear as soon as you move the mouse into the server key field.
 Once copied into clipboard, paste it into the “API Key” input field on Azure.
 Click “Save” to store the API Key in Azure.

 So that’s it for the cloud configuration so far.
 We have now configured Googles Firebase Cloud Messaging (FCM) and Microsoft Azures Notification Hub to use FCM for sending push notifications to Android Smartphones.

-Next posting will show how to set up the server application and how to update your existing Xamarin Forms application.
+Next posting will show how to set up the server application for push notifications and how to update your existing Xamarin Forms application.